Overview

 - Steve Green, Co-Owner, High Mountain Sports, Garrett Trails Treasurer

-- Peggy Jamison, Economic Development/Grants Specialist, Garrett County Commissioner Representative, Garrett Trails Assistant Secretary
+- Peggy Jamison, Mayor, Town of Oakland, Garrett County Commissioner Representative, Garrett Trails Assistant Secretary

-- Rodney Glotfelty, Health Officer at Garrett County Health Department, Trail Maintenance Committee Chair
+- Rodney Glotfelty, Health Officer, Garrett County Health Department, Trail Maintenance Committee Chair

 - Jay Moyer, Superintendent, Garrett County Roads